 HOW TO INCREASE YOUR CHANCES OF GETTING INTO NURSING SCHOOL

-You may hear it all the time when you mention you want to go into nursing: It’s tough.
-Getting in is tough; staying in is even tougher.
+You may hear it all the time when you mention you want to go into nursing, but it’s tough.
 But that doesn’t mean it’s impossible.
-Start well, keep on top of your studies, and you’ll be fine.
+Start well, keep on top of your studies, and you should be well prepared.

 First steps for getting into nursing school are: